Pooya500/OghatGostaranGharb/README.md

 This tool gathers data like Gregorian calendar, Islamic calendar, shamsi calendar, Sunset and sunrise time and Astrological sign #even from time.ir and you can use them in your projects.

+# Telegram Bot

+You can use telegram bot to get this data inline in your conversations or get them directly in bot.

 # Example
 تاریخ شمسی : ۱۴۰۰/۰۲/۲۰